Take action now to improve your results

 What action can I take?

 - If you are unsure of the actions you need to take to improve your academic performance, ask your tutor or lecturer for more detailed feedback on your assignments.
-You should bring along any assignment feedback and a completed Learning skills assessment questionnaire (docx, 25kb).
+You should bring along any assignment feedback and a completed Learning skills assessment questionnaire (DOCX, 0.03 MB).

 - Students can come to a drop-in at the library.
-You should bring along a completed Learning skills assessment questionnaire (docx, 25kb).
+You should bring along a completed Learning skills assessment questionnaire (DOCX, 0.03 MB).
 This will help determine which skills you need to develop

 - Attend the SMART program, a free 5-week course to maximise your academic outcomes by developing learning strategies for success, motivation, stress reduction and time management.
 This program is co-delivered by the Library and Monash Counselling.